AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-use-hive-visual-studio.md

 * An Azure HDInsight (Hadoop on HDInsight) cluster

-    > [AZURE.IMPORTANT]
+    > [!IMPORTANT]
     > Linux is the only operating system used on HDInsight version 3.4 or greater.
-For more information, see [HDInsight Deprecation on Windows](/documentation/articles/hdinsight-component-versioning/#hdi-version-32-and-33-nearing-deprecation-date).
+For more information, see [HDInsight Deprecation on Windows](./hdinsight-component-versioning.md#hdi-version-32-and-33-nearing-deprecation-date).

 * Visual Studio (one of the following versions):

     * Visual Studio 2013 Community/Professional/Premium/Ultimate with [Update 4](https://www.microsoft.com/download/details.aspx?id=44921)

     * Visual Studio 2015 (any edition)

     * Visual Studio 2017 (any edition)

 * HDInsight tools for Visual Studio or Azure Data Lake tools for Visual Studio.
-See [Get started using Visual Studio Hadoop tools for HDInsight](/documentation/articles/hdinsight-hadoop-visual-studio-tools-get-started/) for information on installing and configuring the tools.
+See [Get started using Visual Studio Hadoop tools for HDInsight](./hdinsight-hadoop-visual-studio-tools-get-started.md) for information on installing and configuring the tools.

 ## <a id="run"></a> Run Hive queries using the Visual Studio